2k College Scholarship

 When a scholarship judge has hundreds, and possibly thousands, of scholarship applications to read through, it is much easier to weed out the bad ones, than to mull over the good ones.

-The judges need to start somewhere and tossing applications into the “reject” pile is the fastest way to narrow down the possible winners.
+The judges need to start somewhere, and tossing applications into the “reject” pile is the fastest way to narrow down the possible winners.

 College Scholarship Tip: Keeping your scholarship application out of the “reject” pile is the first, and simplest, way to increase your chances of winning the scholarship money.